Site icon She Travels Australia

 Pet Friendly Caravan Parks

-If you are planning long term travel with dogs in Australia, there are plenty of dog friendly caravan parks in all states of Australia.
+If you are planning long term domestic pet travel in Australia, there are plenty of dog friendly caravan parks in all states of Australia.

 Dogs are not allowed in protected national parks, but there are lots of regional parks that allow camping with your dog or pet.